gedankenessen/crud/README.md

 }
 ```

-And have crud automatically generate all CRUD operations on that `endpoint`:
+crud will automatically generate all CRUD operations on that `endpoint`:

 ```
 /users/{id}